1. Investigating structural variants¶

 - Go to the overview page with circos plots.

-Can you spot an example of chromothripsis from the circos overview?
+Can you spot an example of such shredding from the circos overview?

 To see how chromothripsis relates to clinical data we can investigate survival data in R2.